 When planning courses for enrollment and four year plans, it’s helpful to remember that four years is plenty of time to complete a BSE degree.
 The recommended course load is between 15 and 17 credits, as this leaves room for retaking classes should the need arise.
-A freshman’s primary goals should be to do well in the introductory science classes and achieve ABE classification as soon as possible.
+A freshman’s primary goals should be to do well in the introductory science classes and achieve full admission as soon as possible.

 Information for Transfer Students